vinci-grape/Learning-based-Models-for-VD/README.md

 6. Run `vul4c_split.py` to get final Vul4C dataset, which has been split by train/valid/test set.

 ## Experiment
-###  D1: Capabilities of Learning-based Models for Vulnerability Detection
+###  D1: Capability of Learning-based Models for Vulnerability Detection
 This experiment investigates the vulnerability detection performance of different types of models
 #### train/inference graph-based models